 - Finely chopped kale

 - Shredded carrots

 - Finely chopped broccoli (pulsed in a food processor to create a rice-like texture)

 Spice Up Your Frittatas

-I added turmeric to my frittatas because it’s a super spice with amazing health benefits (check out the benefits here).
-If you don’t have turmeric on hand, or your dog doesn’t care for the flavor, you can either swap it for a little ground ginger or leave it out completely.
+While I didn’t discuss this in the video above, I often times add a 1/4 teaspoon of ground turmeric with a pinch of black pepper to my frittatas.
+That’s because it’s a super spice that touts amazing health benefits (check out the benefits here).
+If you don’t have turmeric on hand, or your dog doesn’t care for the flavor, you can either swap it for a little ground ginger or leave it out completely!

 What You’ll Need